-A game about being trapped inside your own house.
-Made by a solo developer in Manchester, UK, which is now entering a stage of full lockdown; and supported by a multi-award winning theatre company while COVID has closed all the theatres.
-SHUT IN is very much a game capturing the mood of Halloween 2020, and a perfect release for a return to lockdown.
+First released in Halloween 2020, SHUT IN is a game about being trapped inside your own house.
+Made by a solo developer in Manchester, UK, while in a stage of full lockdown; and supported by a multi-award winning theatre company while COVID had closed all the theatres.
+SHUT IN was very much a game capturing the mood of 2020.

 Creator Cael O’Sullivan, who has their own experience with depression and agoraphobia, says:

 “A lot of the advice around depression can be infuriatingly cheery.
 It’s all ‘Get some exercise!
 Eat healthy!
 Be positive!’ which can just be really frustrating if you’re struggling to get out of bed in the morning.
 Or the afternoon.
 SHUT UP explored a lot of feelings of isolation and helplessness.